ChrisHarvey21/HABs/README.md

 # HABs data Project
-determine the likelihood and severity of an algal bloom occuring based on precipitation and temperature information
+#Determine the likelihood and severity of an algal bloom occuring based on precipitation and temperature information

 For the first data set: